adel-mamin/amast/libs/fsm/README.rst

        (see the diagram below)

    current state
-       the state which currently gets the incoming events
+       the state which currently gets incoming events

    active state
        same as current state